-He showed it to me and we filled it with some cleaned-up seedy, stemmy smoking material from Mexico, maybe, which was all that was available to poor folks back then.
+He showed it to me and we filled it with some cleaned-up seedy, Steamy smoking material, most likely from Mexico.
+That was all that was available to us poor folks back then.
 It smoked like a monster!
 And it put itself out after each hit so you could drop it into your pocket immediately.
 And it held at least a dozen hits.
 I said, “Herbie, we can sell these!”.
 And he said, “Go ahead”.
 So I did.
 And that’s how Sneak A Toke came to be.
 Still, thinking about the travel tobacco pipe and how to carry it, just forget and know what is a toke?
 Get a toke from us, get the best smoking experience in travel.